crit308/agent_t/ai_tutor/README.md

-Below is a “white‑box walkthrough” of the **AI Tutor** as it exists after the latest refactor.
+Below is a "white‑box walkthrough" of the **AI Tutor** as it exists after the latest refactor.
 If you read this top‑to‑bottom you will know:

 * the full user → UI → backend → OpenAI → UI round‑trip,